Indian Express Limited

-Indian Express Limited is an Indian news media publishing company.
+Indian Express Limited (IEL) is an Indian news media publishing company.
 It publishes several widely circulated dailies, including The Indian Express and The Financial Express in English, the Loksatta in Marathi and the Jansatta in Hindi.
 The company's newspapers are published from over a dozen cities daily, including New Delhi, Mumbai, Ahmedabad, Bengaluru, Kolkata, Pune, Chandigarh, Hyderabad, Kochi, Lucknow, Jaipur, Nagpur, Vadodara and Chennai.
-Its weekly entertainment magazine Screen, covering Indian film industry, also has a popular following.
+Its weekly entertainment magazine Screen, covering the Indian film industry, also has a popular following.

 On 2 November 2006, the Indian Express Group signed a print syndication deal with The Economist, which included allowing the Indian Express Group to publish surveys, some reports, and various other content published in The Economist magazine.

 Publications

 The following brands and concerns are owned by the Group: